lauramsolana93/Marvel-App-MVVM/README.md

 0. Splash Activity: The app just checks the connectivity in this activity

-1. Characters activity: The user will a list of characters with an image and the name of each character.
+1. Characters activity: The user will see a list of characters with an image and the name for each character.
 On click one character we are going to navigate to the following activity

 2. Details activity: This activity contains a view pager with two tabs.
 Comics and Series.
 In these fragments are going to be show comics and series filtered by the character selected.